kanaria69/Mainecoco/README.md

-## What do you call a girl between two posts?
-Annette.
+## What is a vampire's favorite fruit?
+A blood orange.